guyb7/time-prices/README.md

 ![Time Prices Screenshot](./docs/time-prices-screenshot.jpg)

+## How To Install
+Install the extension from the [Chrome Web Store](https://chrome.google.com/webstore/detail/timeprices/ghhacoaoggpnihbdoejcmpmiepkjkedh).

 ## Bugs & Feature Requests
-Search the issues and create a new issue if it doesn't exist already.
+Search the [issues](https://github.com/guyb7/time-prices/issues) and create a new one if it doesn't exist already.

 ## Development
 * Clone this repo